 NICOSIA, CYPRUS – March 19, 2020 – “We are making every effort to ensure our live programs continue, our Audience Relations teams can respond to our viewers and that whatever happens over the coming weeks and months, SAT-7 will continue its ministry,” shares Rita El-Mounayer, SAT-7 CEO as the world responds to the continuing challenge of the coronavirus.

 “All channels are working with fewer staff due to the current situation.
-Rather than rely only on pre-recorded programs, however, producers, presenters and crews are committed to ensuring that as many live programs as possible can still go ahead,” shared George Makeen of SAT-7 ARABIC.
+Rather than rely only on pre-recorded programs, however, producers, presenters and crews are committed to ensuring that as many live programs as possible can still go ahead,” shared George Makeen, SAT-7 Arabic Channels International Director.

 On Friday March 20 a special live broadcast offering encouragement and prayer support will be aired from Lebanon to give viewers the opportunity to connect to the program and share how the current situation is affecting them and their families.